Eusociality

-Eusociality has evolved among the insects, crustaceans, trematoda and mammals.
-It is most widespread in the Hymenoptera (ants, bees, and wasps) and in Isoptera (termites).
+Eusociality has evolved among the insects, crustaceans, trematodes and mammals.
+It is most widespread in the Hymenoptera (ants, bees, and wasps) and in termites.
 A colony has caste differences: queens and reproductive males take the roles of the sole reproducers, while soldiers and workers work together to create and maintain a living situation favorable for the brood.
 Queens produce multiple queen pheromones to create and maintain the eusocial state in their colonies; they may also eat eggs laid by other females or exert dominance by fighting.
 There are two eusocial rodents: the naked mole-rat and the Damaraland mole-rat.
 Some shrimps, such as Synalpheus regalis, are eusocial.
 E. O. Wilson and others have claimed that humans have evolved a weak form of eusociality.
 It has been suggested that the colonial and epiphytic staghorn fern, too, may make use of a primitively eusocial division of labor.

 History

 Suzanne Batra introduced the term "eusocial" after studying nesting in Halictid bees including Halictus latisignatus, pictured.

 The term "eusocial" was introduced in 1966 by Suzanne Batra, who used it to describe nesting behavior in Halictid bees, on a scale of subsocial/solitary, colonial/communal, semisocial, and eusocial, where a colony is started by a single individual.
 Batra observed the cooperative behavior of the bees, males and females alike, as they took responsibility for at least one duty (e.g., burrowing, cell construction, oviposition) within the colony.
 The cooperativeness was essential as the activity of one labor division greatly influenced the activity of another.
 Eusocial colonies can be viewed as superorganisms, with individual castes being analogous to different tissue or cell types in a multicellular organism; castes fulfill a specific role that contributes to the functioning and survival of the whole colony, while being incapable of independent survival outside the colony.

 In 1969, Charles D. Michener further expanded Batra's classification with his comparative study of social behavior in bees.
 He observed multiple species of bees (Apoidea) in order to investigate the different levels of animal sociality, many of which are different stages that a colony may pass through.
 Eusociality, which is the highest level of animal sociality a species can attain, specifically had three characteristics that distinguished it from the other levels: